 Zachary Kelsay, L'21

 Ever since I was a little kid, I have wanted to be a lawyer.
 When my mom would read stories to me before bed, I remember there was a book all about people who work (construction workers, teachers, doctors, etc.).
-However, like most kids for no rational reason, I only wanted my mom to read one page: the one with the people in suits carrying briefcases and talking to a jury.
+I only wanted my mom to read one page: the one with the people in suits carrying briefcases and talking to a jury.

 I chose KU because of one thing: the LEAD program.
-The LEAD program allows students to “double-dip” their undergrad elective credits with their first year of law classes to get a Bachelor’s degree and a Juris Doctor in six years.
+The LEAD program allows students to “double-dip” their undergrad elective credits with their first year of law classes to get a bachelor’s degree and a law degree in six years.

 Though I am younger than most of my peers, Green Hall is a very supportive environment where people of many different experiences contribute to the school’s character.